NexusMutual/docs/docs/using/buy-cover.md

 The price comes from the staking pools backing that listing, so it moves with how much of their capacity is already in use.
 See [Pricing](/protocol/pricing) for how that works.

+You can also wait for a lower price with a limit order, see [Place a limit order](/using/limit-orders).

 ## Proof of loss is collected upfront

 Most cover requires you to give **proof of loss** at the point of purchase: the addresses or positions the cover applies to.
 This is recorded with the cover.
 You can edit it later, see [Updating your cover info](#updating-your-cover-info).